There Are Good Ideas Here, but It’s Pretty Dated

 In this series of reviews, I’m testing all the biggest logo design platforms in an attempt to find the best new logo for Website Planet.
-Read on to find out why LogoMaker is not the winner.
+Click here to read all about my experiences and find out who won, or read on to find out why LogoMaker is not the winner.

 It’s Pretty Decent, except for the Actual Logos